Northern Kentucky Norse: Women's soccer

 The women's soccer team was the NCAA Division II runner-up in 2000 and advanced to the NCAA Division II Final Four in 1999 and 2001.

 Baseball

 The Norse Baseball team as Division II team won Great Lakes conference valley championships between 2002 and 2009.
 As a Division I team, In 2024 they became the first Horizon League tournament champions in program's history as a baseball team and advanced to their first ever NCAA Division I Baseball Tournament.

 Softball

-The Norse softball began in 1985 and is currently coached by Brittany Duncan-Houghland, the sixth coach in program history.
+The Norse softball began in 1985 and is currently coached by Morgan Gerak, the sixth coach in program history.
 Following former head coach Kathryn Gleason who is the losingest coach in NKU history.
 Gleason took the Norse to their first NCAA Tournament with a dismal record of 23–32 and being swept in the Tennessee Regionals.
 Gleason compiled a 207–262–1 (.440) record as her time as a head coach at UMass (74–74–1) and NKU (133–188) The team holds an overall record of 621–445–1 (.583).